-Sports and Your Eyes
+Sports & Your Eyes

 Every year, all that action leads to more than 40,000 athletes suffering from sports-related eye injuries.
 Most eye injuries can be prevented, so make sure to wear proper protection – regular glasses aren't enough.

 Your eye guard should fit securely and comfortably on your head, giving you the ability to wear a helmet with them if you need to.
 Although they might be labeled for racquet sports, you can use them under a helmet if you need to, and are good to wear for any sport.